ct-js/ct-js/docs/ct.types.md

 ### `ct.types.copy(type: String, x, y)` and `ct.types.make(type: String, x, y)`

 Creates a Copy of a given Type.
+If x or y is omitted, they are set to 0.

 ### `ct.types.each(func: Function)`